-24.3 Settlements without Going through Formal Bankruptcy
+22.3 Settlements without Going THROUGH FORMAL BANKRUPTCY

-When a firm experiences financial distress, its managers and creditors must decide whether the problem is temporary and the firm is really financially viable, or whether a permanent problem exists that endangers the firm's life.
-Then, the parties must decide whether to try to solve the problem informally or under the direction of a bankruptcy court.
-Because of costs associated with formal bankruptcy-including the disruptions that occur when a firm's customers, suppliers, and employees learn that it has filed under the Bankruptcy Act-it is desirable, if possible, to reorganize (or liquidate) outside of formal bankruptcy.
-We first discuss informal settlement procedures, then procedures under a formal bankruptcy.
+When a firm experiences financial distress, its managers and creditors must decide whether the problem is temporary and the firm is really financially viable or whether a permanent problem exists that endangers the firm's life.
+Then the parties must decide whether to try to solve the problem informally or under the direction of a bankruptcy court.
+Because of costs associated with formal bankruptcy-including the disruptions that occur when a firm's customers, suppliers, and employees learn that it has filed under the Bankruptcy Act-it is preferable to reorganize (or liquidate) outside of formal bankruptcy.
+We first discuss informal settlement procedures and then the procedures under a formal bankruptcy.